frostbone25/Unity-Improved-Box-Projected-Reflections/README.md

 *Graphic from [LearnOpenGL](https://learnopengl.com/Advanced-OpenGL/Cubemaps)*

 Each of the faces of this "cube" are combined into a cubemap texture asset.
-Then this texture asset goes through an additional process step called "specular convolution" which effectively generates a convolved or "blurred" version of the cubemap that coresponds with "rougher" reflections that get stored in the mips of the texture.
+Then this texture asset goes through an additional process step called "specular convolution" which effectively generates a convolved or "blurred" version of the cubemap that coresponds with "rougher" reflections that get stored in the mips of the texture. *(This is important so when the cubemap reflection gets sampled, objects with rougher surfaces can have blurrier reflections)*

 | Mip 0 | Mip 1 | Mip 2 | Mip 3 | Mip 4 | Mip 5 |
  ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |